Voog/ipizza/README.markdown

     gem 'ipizza'

+## Ruby 1.8 support

+Since ipizza gem version 1.0.0, Ruby 1.8 support has been dropped.
+If you need to use this gem with older versions of Ruby, use 0.7.1 version of this gem.

 # Configuration

 Configuration can be made in two different ways, using `Ipizza::Config.configure` block or loading configuration properties from YAML file.